isomerpages/moe-sls/_teacher-user-guide/Author/(A3,13) Speech Evaluation (Enhanced).md

 <li>Navigate to the activity or quiz with the Speech Evaluation Tool.</li>
 <li>You will be able to see the student’s personalised feedback from the Speech Evaluation Tool.</li>
 </ol>
 <p>The Speech Evaluation Tool will generate a transcript of the submitted audio recording.
-The transcript will be automatically annotated for errors such as mispronunciation, inserts and omissions.</p>
+The transcript will be automatically annotated for errors such as mispronunciation, inserts and omissions for English, Chinese and Tamil Language only.
+Support for Malay Language will be implemented in future updates.</p>
 <p><span style="text-decoration: underline;">Note</span>: You can play the correct audio for mispronunciation or omission errors by clicking on the respective words in the transcript.</p>
 <img alt="Speech Evaluation" style="width: 100%;" src="/images/2Teacher/AU_SpeechEvaluate5.png">
 <p><span data-token-index="0" class="notion-enable-hover">You will see the marks awarded by the Speech Evaluation tool based on the bands and mark range allocated.</span></p>